Nokia buys part of Panasonic's network business

-HELSINKI Nokia said on Thursday it agreed to buy part of Panasonic's telecoms network business to boost its operations in Japan, already a key market for the Finnish company.
+HELSINKI Nokia NOK1V.HE said on Thursday it agreed to buy part of Panasonic's (6752.T) telecoms network business to boost its operations in Japan, already a key market for the Finnish company.

 The deal covers Panasonic's mobile phone wireless base station system business for operators and a related wireless equipment network, Nokia said.